 The ASHA Convention Virtual Library, open from November 15–22, is an online platform that will provide access to hundreds of pre-recorded sessions over an extended 8-day period, allowing you to learn on your own schedule.
 Posters will even feature live, virtual Q&A sessions, so you can interact with presenters and other attendees in real time.
 (In-person sessions will NOT be recorded or live-streamed for the Virtual Library.)
 The Virtual Library will also feature interactive exhibitor profiles, so you can browse companies and organizations offering products and services for the professions.

-The 2021 ASHA Convention Call for Papers closed on April 6.
-Notifications of acceptance/non-acceptance will be e-mailed to all authors listed on proposals no later than July 20, 2021.
+Notifications of acceptance/non-acceptance for the 2021 ASHA Convention Call for Papers were e-mailed to all authors listed on proposals on July 15, 2021.
 Please e-mail email@example.com if you have any questions.

 With the anticipation of being able to hold in-person activities, registration and housing will open on Monday, August 2, 2021 at 10:00 a.m., Eastern time, since our traditional date for opening, August 1, falls on a Sunday this year.

 We’ve modified the registration fees for 2021, offering an extended early bird discount period for in-person registration, and discounted rates for virtual-only registration.
 Participants must provide proof of vaccination to register for the in-person event.
 You do not need to be registered to reserve a hotel room.